ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/tools-ides.md

 ## Test framework

-When you write your code in any of the aforementioned IDEs, the syntax is checked for you as you write it.
-You can use the debug button to step through your program.
-Ballerina provides a testing framework called **Testerina** that you can use for your programs.
+Ballerina provides a testing framework called **Testerina** that you can use to test your programs.
 You can check it out [here](https://github.com/ballerina-platform/ballerina-lang/tree/master/misc/testerina).

 You can test a Ballerina file or module using the following command: